mesca/timeflux_mindaffect/README.md

-# An example Timeflux plugin
+# MindAffect plugin

-This is an example plugin that provides a simple arithmetic node.
-Use it as a template to develop your own plugins.
+This plugin is a gateway between Timeflux and the Utopia Hub.
+It makes the MindAffect decoder compatible with any device supported by Timeflux.

 ## Installation